Precise wavefunction engineering with magnetic resonance: Extension to multiple solitons

 Finally, we demonstrate the versatility of MRC by engineering double soliton states in the condensate.
-Multiple stationary soliton states and their anomalous modes are an analytic continuation of the energy eigenstates of the linear Schr\"odinger equation with harmonic potential, comprised of Hermite-Gauss polynomials~\cite{kivshar_nonlinear_2001, kevrekidis_dynamic_2005, theocharis_multiple_2010}.
-Non-stationary multiple dark solitons have been created using phase imprinting methods~\cite{denschlag_generating_2000,stellmer_collisions_2008}, and matter wave interference~\cite{weller_experimental_2008}.
-In neither of these demonstrations was the relative velocity and separation of the solitons controlled.
-We show that MRC provides this precision control for double solitons, and the extension to more than two solitons is immediate.
-The phase of a double soliton can be engineered to be a top-hat function; such a function could be used as a base unit for constructing more complex phase structures such as matter-wave analogues of lenses or mirrors.
+Multiple stationary soliton states and their anomalous modes are an analytic continuation of the energy eigenstates of the linear Schr\"odinger equation with harmonic potential, comprised of Hermite-Gauss polynomials~\cite{kivshar_nonlinear_2001,theocharis_multiple_2010}.
+Non-stationary multiple dark solitons have been created using phase imprinting methods~\cite{denschlag_generating_2000,stellmer_collisions_2008,becker_inelastic_2013}, and matter wave interference~\cite{weller_experimental_2008}.
+We show that MRC provides the precision control needed to create tightly bound or near stationary double solitons, and the extension to more than two solitons is immediate.
+The phase of a double soliton forms a top-hat function; such a function could be used as a base unit for constructing more complex atom-optical phase structures such as matter-wave analogues of lenses or mirrors.

 As stated previously, our MRC protocol creates a soliton at each edge of the coupled slice.
 By simply decreasing the slice thickness, the outer edge is brought within the condensate and two solitons are formed.
 To ensure the slice sharpness remains fixed -- preserving the width of the engineered density nodes -- we decrease the slice thickness by decreasing the range of the detuning sweep $\Delta_0$, rather than increasing the magnetic field gradient.
 Hence we decrease the normalized pulse bandwidth $\mu$, while proportionally increasing the adiabaticity $\Gamma$; all other parameters remain identical to the single soliton example.
 Two solitons are created asymmetrically about the trap center (\reffig{fig:double_soliton}(a)), and periodically exchange all their momentum so that one is stationary while the other oscillates in the trap.
 With a different initial separation and mean position, the two solitons can be made to oscillate in phase; this is the lowest anomalous mode of the double soliton state (\reffig{fig:double_soliton}(b)).
 Such a double soliton state has never been experimentally realized in a quantum fluid.